wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.4.1 =

+The post time field in the quick edit dialog is now editable so you can specify any time you want instead of having to pick in 30 minute increments.

 = 1.4 =

 * We now have a new look and feel for the quick edit dialog and a few other elements to match WordPress 2.3.